d9pouces/PolyArchiv/README.md

 Available engines
 -----------------

-Several engines for sources and remote or local repositories are available.
+Several engines for sources and remote or collect points are available.
 Use `polyarchiv plugins` to display the full list, and `polyarchiv plugins -v` to display all their configuration options.

 Extra backup options